greird/chordictionaryjs/README.md

 ## Setup

-Include `Chordictionary.min.js` to your project.
+Include [`chordictionary.min.js`](https://raw.githubusercontent.com/greird/chordictionaryjs/master/build/chordictionary.min.js) and [`chordictionary.min.css`](https://raw.githubusercontent.com/greird/chordictionaryjs/master/build/chordictionary.min.css) to your project.

+## How To

+### Define your instrument

 The first thing you will need to do is to define your instrument.